dsmeytis/pssender/README.md

 # pssender
-sending list of current processes to the onion web-server
+sending list of current processes to the onion web-server.
+Used libraries: libcurl, nlohmann/json.